A lot of kids' games have spinners to play. Children LOVE making them spin, and they are a fun alternative to dice.

 Make sure not to push it through completely - ensure there is a small gap to allow the paper clip to spin freely.
 Turn the spinner over and open the two feet of the split pin to secure.

 This is probably the most basic way to make a spinner!
 Simply poke a pencil through your card game disc and spin it like a top.
-The good thing about this method is that every child in your class can have their own spinner.
-However, I have found that the hole in the middle of the card quickly starts to widen and the disc falls down, so you usually end up needing to tape it in place.
+The good thing about this method is it's incredibly quick and easy to make.
+However, I have found that the hole in the middle of the card soon starts to widen and the disc falls down, so you usually end up needing to tape it in place.

-I saw this recently on Life over C's blog and it's a fun idea for a DIY game spinner.
+Here's a fun idea for a DIY game spinner!
 Just mark one of the spokes of the fidget spinner with a sticker, paint, or a blob of play dough, sit it in the middle of your card game disc and spin.

 I admit, unless you have a child at home you probably don't have many fidget spinners lying around!
 Having said that, they are not expensive to buy and are pretty much everywhere nowadays.
 The main problem with this method is that the fidget spinners can take a long time to stop spinning, especially if they're new!
 Using an old one would probably work better.